Israeli Opera: History

 Opera in pre-statehood Israel was established by Mordechai Golinkin.
 Having heard the Balfour Declaration in 1917, Golinkin, a Jewish conductor born in the Russian Empire, founded a Jewish choir, the purpose of which was making enough money to found an Opera in the fledgling Jewish state.
 The choir gave concerts around the Russian Empire, with the chief highlight being a concert in 1918 in Petrograd, in which Feodor Chaliapin sang Hatikvah.
 In 1923, having gathered sufficient funds, Golinkin emigrated to Mandatory Palestine.
 On July 28, 1923, the Erez-Israeli Opera held its first performance with Giuseppe Verdi's La Traviata, conducted by Mordechai Golinkin.
 In the absence of an opera house, the performance was held in a cinema building.

 It had been Golinkin's original intention to establish the opera in Jerusalem, but Tel Aviv was finally chosen because most of the performing artists lived in this city.
 In the four years following the première, 17 different operas were performed by the Erez-Israeli Opera.
 However, by the end of 1927 Golinkin had no more funds to continue running the opera.
 Golinkin travelled to the United States to find sponsors, but having returned in 1929, performances could not be restarted due to the 1929 Palestine riots.

 In 1945, American soprano Edis de Philippe founded the Israel National Opera.
 This was Israel's principal opera company until 1982, when cessation of funding from the Ministry of Culture and Education caused the company to close.
 However, in 1985, The Council for Arts and Culture created The New Israeli Opera by brokering a partnership between the Cameri Theatre of Tel Aviv and the Israel Chamber Orchestra.
 Uri Offer, the then general director of the Cameri Theatre, was appointed general director of the New Israeli Opera, a post he held for a decade, and Yoav Talmi, who was the music director of the Israel Chamber Orchestra, was appointed music director of the New Israeli Opera.

 In the 1987/88 season the New Israeli Opera's first production was aired: Dido and Aeneas by Henry Purcell at the Cameri Theater in Tel Aviv.
 In 1995 the world premiere of the opera Josef by Josef Tal was conducted by Gary Bertini and directed by David Olden.
 Journey to the End of the Millennium, a Hebrew opera based on A. B. Yehoshua's book was conducted and especially commissioned for the opera's 20th anniversary.

 Today the Israeli Opera is directed by Hanna Munitz.
 All Israeli Opera productions are sung in the original language with Hebrew and English surtitles and presented at the Opera House at the Tel Aviv Performing Arts Center, opened in 1994.
 In recent years the Israeli Opera also presents dance, classical music, jazz and children music series at the Opera House.

+The Opera Tower however, shouldn't be confused with the Opera House.
+This was the place where the former Opera House was placed, and founded in 1993 and used today as a luxurious hotel.